 We focus on three distinct tasks for agents to accomplish:

-- in build tasks, the agent tries to match blue goal cells with its own gray life cells;
+- in pattern creation ("append") tasks, the agent tries to match blue goal cells with its own gray life cells;

-- in destroy tasks, the agent tries to remove red cells from the board;
+- in pattern removal ("prune") tasks, the agent tries to remove red cells from the board;

-- in the navigate task, the agent just tries to get to the level exit, but there may be obstacles in the way.
+- in the navigation task, the agent just tries to get to the level exit, but there may be obstacles in the way.